What is chiropractic? Is it a safe treatment?

 Do I need to have an x-ray/MRI done before coming for treatment?

-No. Our doctors will examine you and if needed, prescribe x-rays of the correct areas to help with diagnosis.
+No. Our practitioners will examine you and if needed, prescribe x-rays of the correct areas to help with diagnosis.
 However, if you have any examinations which are less than five years old, bring them with you.
 They will be useful in the diagnosis.

 Is it dangerous for a pregnant woman to receive chiropractic care?
 How about elderly persons?